nickcash/open-data-500/readme.md

 that none of the non-survey companies are in the preview set.

 ### Which companies are in the preview?
+I still haven't resolved which companies are considered to be the preview companies.

 ## 500-ness